 The Missionary in Residence (MIR) program is designed to reinforce and promote the missions orientation of John Brown University.
 The missionary couple on furlough selected for the program will be involved in the academic and extra-curricular programs of the university.
 Residence for one school year is required.
 It is expected that the missionary's financial support will continue through their mission agency.

 The university will provide the following limited benefits to the MIR:

 - Furnished housing and up to $1,500.00 annually for city utilities and natural gas, if not covered by the mission agency.
 Telephone and cable TV are not included.

-- Tuition remission at JBU during the MIR term for not more than two (2) dependent children.
+- Tuition scholarship at JBU during the MIR term for not more than two (2) dependent children.